atlassian/data-center-helm-charts/docs/docs/examples/elasticsearch/BITBUCKET_ELASTICSEARCH.md

 > Read about [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/){.external}.

 ## Testing your Elasticsearch connection
 To test if Elasticsearch is properly set up, go to **Administration > System - Server settings**.
 The Elasticsearch URL should be pre-populated already in the search section.
-Click the **Test** button to see if it connected successfully.
+Click the **Test** button to see if it connects successfully.
 ![bitbucket-elasticsearch](../../assets/images/bitbucket-elasticsearch.png)